Leading Languedoc: Jancis Robinson’s/Andrew Jefford’s in the FT and Updated Robert Parker’s Wine Advocate Best Producers List

 Wine Advocate’s David Schildknecht updated list

-Some time ago we rushed off some bottles of our first vintage to the Wine Advocate, and were included (as * * * * Excellent) hot-off-the-press in Parker’s Wine Buyer’s Guide No. 7 – The Languedoc’s Best Producers.
+Some time ago we rushed off some bottles of our first vintage to the Wine Advocate, and were included (as * * * * Excellent) in Parker’s Wine Buyer’s Guide No. 7 – The Languedoc’s Best Producers.

 Somewhat shameful to admit, but this led to an atmosphere in our chai of (as Claudius had it) “defeated joy…in equal scale weighing delight and dole”.